 Things that should have been included in the app (that is on the website) is the handy trip finder option to let you enter your budget and find suitable destinations within your price range.
 Also missing the flight analyzer to find the right balance between price and date range of travel.
 There is, however, a price calendar that makes up for it.
 Overall, Momondo is a handy little app that I sometimes use to cross-check and compare prices between the other search aggregators.

 So there you have it.
 These are the top 6 apps you should use to find the cheapest possible flights.
-I often use one or two just to cover my basis when looking for flights.
+I often use one or two to cover my basis when looking for flights.
 You can also use it the same way.
-However, if you had to pick only one, I’d go with – Number 1 because you simply can’t go wrong with Skyscanner.
+However, if you had to pick only one, I’d go with – Number 1 because you can’t go wrong with Skyscanner.